 This is the amount of rent you will lose if the dwelling you rent to others is damaged by an insured peril.
 For example, if you are renting a house to others and there’s a fire, you are no longer able to collect rent while it’s being repaired.

-This a convenient, secure and easy way to start your claim.
-It’s a form that’s available online 24/7.
-We recommend this option if you are safe and secure and don’t need immediate help.
+This is a covenient, secure and easy way to start your claim through our mobile app.
 We will contact you within 1–2 business days.
 Please note that in the case of an extreme weather event, we may be delayed in contacting you due to a high volume of claims.
 Another way to get to this form to start your claim is through our mobile app or by calling 1-866-454-8910.

 This is the amount we pay to repair or replace the damage when there is a covered claim.

 This is when an insurance policy term expires and the policy is not renewed for a future term.